 These carrot, pineapple, and candied ginger muffins are full of warm spices, like ginger, cinnamon, and nutmeg.
 Almond flour and Greek yogurt add moisture and a delicately tender crumb.
 And that turbinado sugar topping is a sparkling, crunchy crowning touch.

 I finely chop the candied ginger so that you get tiny bites of it in the muffin for that slight kick.
-The spices that I use in these muffins are ground ginger, ground cinnamon, and nutmeg—bring on all the winter spices in one delicious morning treat.
+The spices that I use in these muffins are ground ginger, ground cinnamon, and nutmeg.
+Together they bring on all the winter spices in one delicious morning treat.

-There is nothing Indian-inspired about these muffins, but living in the United States, this recipe has become a part of our lives, part of our routine, and one of several breakfasts that I make for my kids.
+There’s really nothing Indian-inspired about these muffins.
+But this recipe has become a part of our lives here in the United States.
+Part of our routine, and one of several breakfasts that I make for my kids.
 We have roots in one place, and carry the foods, culture, and tradition from our roots to wherever we end up.
-We adapt to the place we settle in as adults.
-We evolve with the culture and the foods from that place while also trying to maintain our original culture and traditions.
+Also, we adapt to the place we settle in as adults.
+And we evolve with the culture and the foods from that place while also trying to maintain our original culture and traditions.
 In the process of building new traditions for our kids, they can experience both and embrace them as their own.—Amisha Dodhhia Gurbani

 Carrot, Pineapple, and Candied Ginger Muffins FAQs

 Leftover muffins should be stored in an airtight container and enjoyed within 2 to 3 days.

 You can freeze them for up to 3 months, tightly wrapped if you have leftovers.
 Thaw on the counter, still wrapped, and serve.

 Not into that sweet, tingly ginger?
 You can substitute 3/4 cup finely of chopped toasted walnuts or pecans instead.